 Note: The AP exam in U.S. History was significantly revised by the College Board for 2014-2015 with additional revisions in the summers of 2015 and 2017 in response to public feedback.
 This course has been updated as well to best prepare students for the latest exam format and content.

-America: A Narrative History, 9th edition by Tindall and Shi
+America: A Narrative History by Tindall and Shi

 American Heritage video series by Hillsdale College